Wilfred/difftastic/manual/src/upstream_parsers.md

 ```

 You can now add the parser to build by including the directory in
 `build.rs`.
-You will also need to update `tree_sitter_parser.rs` to
+You will also need to update `guess_language.rs` to
-configure the file extensions, atoms and delimiters.
+configure the file extensions, and `tree_sitter_parser.rs` to
+configure atoms and delimiters.

 To add syntax highlighting to the package, you'll also need a symlink
 to the `highlights.scm`, if available.